 Glasgow City Health and Social Care Partnership

 GP practices in the East of Glasgow cover some of the most deprived communities in Scotland.
-Fuel poverty, occupying a damp home, welfare reform, and the stress of being unable to pay bills are just some of the issues surrounding poverty and household debt.
-This affects the physical and mental health and wellbeing of people and communities across Scotland, and in turn has an impact on how GP practices deliver their services.
+The issues surrounding poverty and household debt affect the physical and mental health of people and communities across Scotland.
+This in turn has an impact on how GP practices deliver services.

-A universal money advice referral pathway has been in place for several years, and while GP’s do seem to recognise the importance of their patients accessing quality advice, data demonstrates they seldom use it.
+While a universal money advice referral pathway has been in place for several years, and GP’s recognise the importance of their patients accessing quality advice, data demonstrates they seldom use it.

 “Whilst there will always be practitioners who do not view referral to advice agencies as part of a treatment option, we anticipated that evidence of the effectiveness of this work, coupled with peer influences, would persuade colleagues to adopt the model.”

 The new model of GP clusters supports the aspiration that practices will function with wider multi-disciplinary support.
-By embedding a Money Advice worker in each GP practice for a half day a week, with referrals from the practice team, they hoped to tackle health inequalities and alleviate some of the health knock-on effects.
+Embedding money advice workers in each GP practice for a half day a week, should help tackle health inequalities and alleviate some of the health knock-on effects.

 “The return for every £1 invested into the project was £25.”